-The course is designed to develop a range of valuable transferable skills, such as communication, self-management, teamwork, self-reflection and the ability to write for particular professional purposes.
-In addition to a possible career as a professional writer, other potential careers include work in film, television, radio, publishing, arts management, new media, journalism, advertising and marketing, business, public relations, business writing, teaching and therapeutic fields.
+The course develops transferable skills such as communication, self-management, teamwork, self-reflection and the ability to write for professional purposes.
+Potential careers include writing, working in film, television, radio, publishing, arts management, new media, journalism, advertising and marketing, business, public relations, business writing, teaching and therapeutic fields.
 You could also progress to postgraduate study or graduate teacher training.

 In addition to building expertise in your own discipline, our courses will also help you to develop key transferable skills that you'll need for professional life or further study once you graduate.